| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 should be either the name of the file or open file descriptor.

-, for which the following read accessor procedures are defined:
+The result is of type stat, for which the following read accessor procedures are defined:

 stat-mode